Guarapari, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2024]

 January

-If you visit Guarapari during January, you are likely to see that it is constantly hot and somewhat rainy.
+If you visit Guarapari during January, you might find that it is constantly hot and somewhat rainy.
 Temperatures tend to hover around the low 90s F (low 30s C) during the day, while at night they can dip into the 70s F (low 20s C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: